 The use of human material such as blood or tissues in research; improves our understanding of disease and genetic conditions, facilitates the development of better treatments and allows for earlier diagnosis of disease.

-The Human Tissue Act 2004 (hereafter, "the Act") is the legislative framework in England, Wales and Northern Ireland which governs the removal, storage, use and disposal of 'relevant human material' from the living and the deceased for 'scheduled purposes'.
+The Human Tissue Act (2004) ("the Act") is the legislative framework which governs the removal, storage for use and disposal of 'relevant human material' for purposes such as research in England, Wales and Northern Ireland.